NeCTAR-RC/nectar-training/package07/sections/firstSSHCommands.markdown

 **Step 2.
 Re-connect ssh client.**

 Your ssh session, or the PuTTY session if you are on Windows, will have disconnected now, so you have to re-connect.
 On **Windows** PuTTY, you should have your login session still saved so you just need to load these settings up.
-On **Mac and Linux**, simply re-run the ssh command (*Tipp:* you can browse the command line history with the "up/down" arrow keys in your ssh shell.
+On **Mac and Linux**, simply re-run the ssh command (*Tipp:* you can browse the command line history with the "up/down" arrow keys in your ssh terminal.
 Your ssh command should be in there so you don't have to type it again).

 ### Tipp for Unix/Mac